hashicorp/terraform-website/content/source/docs/glossary.html.md

 [queue]: glossary.html#queue
 [queues]: glossary.html#queue

--> Terraform Enterprise
+-> Terraform Cloud

 The list of [runs][] waiting to be processed.
-TFE uses several queues of runs, including a per-workspace queue (since only one run at a time is allowed in a given [workspace][], to avoid conflicts and state corruption) and a global per-instance queue (since compute resources are finite and TFE only has access to so many VMs).
+Terraform Cloud uses several queues of runs, including a per-workspace queue (since only one run at a time is allowed in a given [workspace][], to avoid conflicts and state corruption) and a global per-instance queue (since compute resources are finite and Terraform Cloud only has access to so many VMs).

 ## (Terraform) Registry